korrybass/product-manager/README.md

 run ```npm install```
 then ```npm start```

-This will start the project.
+The project will start at http://localhost:3000/

 You can also run tests by running
 ```npm run test```